TrendingTechnology/react-native-navigation-library/README.md

 # WIP

 I've copied a lot of the animations but they still need some tweaking.
-These will be configurable via animation and interpolation props.
+These are configurable via animation and interpolation props.

 # Pros and Cons